-Of course, after transmission, opinions were divided on the new origin story for the Doctor.
+It remains to be seen if new showrunner Russell T Davies will retcon the idea of the Timeless Child.
+Certainly, after transmission, opinions were divided on the new origin story for the Doctor.
 The review aggregator Rotten Tomatoes says: “Its relentless plotting and exposition teeter on overwhelming, but a bold daringness to reinvent Whovian lore coupled with Jodie Whittaker’s dynamic performance make ‘The Timeless Children’ a successful season finale.”

 Conversely, Doctor Who‘s former script editor Andrew Cartmel said that ‘The Timeless Children’ depleted the mystery of the programme.
 “There’s a lot of detail in specifics, which is the last thing you want,” he said.
 “So when you get too hooked on detailing the mythology the snake is kind of swallowing its tail…” See the full interview here.

 But what do you think?
 Did you enjoy ‘The Timeless Children’ and its plot revelations?
 Or not?
 And has your opinion of the episode changed now that a year has passed?
 Let me know in the comments below.

 Thirteenth Doctor scarf – order now from the Lovarzi shop!